cosmos/ibc-rs/CONTRIBUTING.md

-When the problem and the proposed solution are well understood, changes should start with a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) against `master`.
+When the problem and the proposed solution are well understood, changes should start with a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) against `main`.
 The draft status signals that work is underway.
 When the work is ready for feedback, hitting "Ready for Review" will signal to the maintainers to take a look.